VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

     └── ...
 ```

 From the input data, we can see that there is a single `*.cmap.gz` file generated using the `DLE-1` enzyme.
 Therefore, copy the **scaffold_3_bionano_1enzyme** workflow from VGP tools as explained before.
-In some cases you may see two `*.cmap.gz` files in your input data corresponding to two enzymes used for the Bionano data, and therefore you will need to use the _2 enzyme_ workflow.
+In some cases, you may see two `*.cmap.gz` files in your input data corresponding to two enzymes used for the Bionano data, and therefore you will need to use the _2 enzyme_ workflow.

 ![Bionano workflow](https://github.com/VGP/vgp-assembly/blob/master/tutorials/images_1.6/bionano_workflow.png)